Tojikan/znz-roll20/docs/p0-charactercreation.md

     - This means you can have at most 24 attribute points distributed.
     - The character sheet should auto-calculate a modifier based on how many points you add to a attribute.
 The modifier is a bonus/penalty that is added to rolls.
 2. Then distribute 5 points to your proficiencies.
-    - Proficiencies already start at 1.
+    - Proficiencies already start at 1 and cannot be lower than 1.
-    - You can spread these points around multiple proficiencies or add them all to one.
+    - You can spread the 5 points around multiple proficiencies or add them all to one.
 3. Then distribute 5 points to any skills.
-    - Skills start at 0.
+    - Skills start at 0 and cannot go below 0.
+    - Skills actions can only be attempted if you have at least 1 in the skill.
 4. Set Health, Energy, and Sanity Maximums
     - These are located at the top of the sheet.
         - For every +1 Modifier in Constitution, add +5 points to your Health and Max Health.
 For every -1, subtract 5 points.